jfranciscosousa/jfranciscosousa.com/blog/typing-remix-loaders-with-confidence.md

 As of Remix version `1.5.1` the `LoaderFunction` return type is `Promise<Response> | Response | Promise<AppData> | AppData` which means we cannot reliably use the solution I will propose. `AppData` is an internal Remix type that is the same as `any`, which doesn't do much for type safety.

-The second step is to **never** return value of our `loader` function.
+The second step is to **never** type the return value of the`loader` function.
 We are going to do that automatically from now on.
 So if you have any `export function loader(): SomeType`, make sure you remove the `SomeType` from there.

 Then we can start infering the type of our `loader` automatically!